Wimbledon 2018 Results: Winners, Scores, Stats from Monday's Singles Bracket

 Federer will go on to play Slovakia's Lukas Lacko in the next round after he beat Benjamin Bonzi in four sets.

-The biggest name to depart the men's draw on Monday was Dimitrov whose poor Grand Slam run continues.
+The biggest name to depart the men's draw on Monday was Dimitrov, whose poor Grand Slam run continues.

 The Bulgarian was handed a tough opener as he faced three-time Grand Slam champion Wawrinka.
-Dimitrov cruised through the first set and took it 6-1, but his Swiss opponent fought back to level the match on a tie-break.
+Dimitrov cruised through the first set and took it 6-1, but his Swiss opponent fought back to level the match on a tiebreak.

-Dimitrov ought to have won the third set after going 5-2 up, but again Wawrinka responded taking it on another tie-break to move 2-1 ahead.
+Dimitrov ought to have won the third set after going 5-2, but again Wawrinka responded, taking it on another tiebreak to move 2-1 ahead.
 Wawrinka then won the fourth 6-4 to move into the second round and secure his biggest win since coming back from knee surgery.

 Tennis writer Matt Zemek highlighted Dimitrov's poor form at major tournaments: